lydiaart/Emergency-Center/README.md

 Choose an avatar to display on your comments and posts on sign up.

-Recieve text messages of new comments that you post and comment on.
+Receive text messages of new comments that you post and comment on.
 Your text message will display the new comment and a link to the post.